- City Guides

 The park also serves as the headquarters of the English Grand Lodge for the Americas of the Rosicrucian Order, known more formally as the Ancient Mystical Order Rosae Crucis (AMORC).
 The lodge’s jurisdiction covers English-speaking people in the Americas.

 AMORC describes itself as a “philosophical and initiatic tradition” that “has its roots in the mystery traditions, philosophy, and myths of Ancient Egypt.”
 AMORC founder Harvey Spencer Lewis (1883-1939) was a collector of antiquities, and opened the organization's first Egyptian museum in 1928 to put them on public display.
-Today, the Rosicrucian Egyptian Museum claims to have “the largest collection of Egyptian artifacts on exhibit in western North America.”
+Today, the Rosicrucian Egyptian Museum claims to have the largest collection of Egyptian artifacts exhibited in the western U.S.

 The building also houses a gallery of alchemy artifacts, which is set to move to a new museum in the current RCUI Building.
 When it opens, the Alchemy Museum will be the world’s largest of its kind, the order says.